 Analytics drives insight

-Accountable care models need to target populations and understand their needs, and they must set, measure and monitor outcomes on a routine and forensic basis.
+Integrated care models need to target populations and understand their needs, and they must set, measure and monitor outcomes on a routine and forensic basis.
 Sophisticated and flexible tools are required to analyse target populations and define interventions.
 Once appropriate interventions are deployed there is a need to track results in order to understand what does and doesn’t work.
 Analytics is the catalyst for turning data into action.

 Population profiling and risk stratification

 In an integrated care model a key component will be the identification of one or more specified populations for which providers are jointly accountable.

 Population health management is a model for helping providers and commissioners assess the populations they serve across the continuum of care.
 It involves the stratification of patients into well-defined risk groups and the creation of differential care strategies based on each group’s needs.

 When it comes to targeting patient groups then it is not as simple as the number of patients with chronic conditions.
 It is important to understand and target patients with multiple co-morbidities.
 Successful integration programmes demand the stratification of patients based on their health and social care needs.
 Only then can a tailored package of interventions be implemented.